Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Cipher.Decrypt

-Decrypt decrypts ciphertext with the current key, then any configured previous keys.
+Decrypt decrypts current and historical CBC envelopes.
+It authenticates with the current key first, followed by configured previous keys.

 Cipher.Encrypt